'Working with partners in the UK and overseas to advance global child health'

 - Royal Colleges' International Forum (RCIF)

-- Royal College of Obstetrics and Gynaecology International News
+- Royal College of Obstetricians and Gynaecologists - global network

 - Royal College of Physicians

 - Royal College of Surgeons

 - United Nations International Childrens Emergency Fund (UNICEF)